zsrtp/Randomizer-Web-Generator/docs/docker.md

 ### Secret

-Before deploying the image, you need to define a secret which is used in the production environment.
+Before deploying the image, you need to define secrets which are used in the production environment.

 - Create a `secrets` directory at the root of the repository.
 - In this directory, create a `jwtSecret.txt` file.
 - It is recommended that you set the contents of this file to a random 32 character hex hash.
-  - You can go to [this website](https://onlinehashtools.com/generate-random-md5-hash) and copy one of the hash lines if you would like.
+  You can go to [this website](https://onlinehashtools.com/generate-random-md5-hash) and copy one of the hash lines if you would like.
+- Repeat the previous steps for `seedHashSecret.txt`, using a different hash for the file contents.

 ### Deploying